 - Repeat with remaining dough.

-- Place the tray with crackers in the freezer or refrigerator and chill until firm.
-(About 10 minutes in the freezer.)
+- Chill the tray with the crackers in the freezer or refrigerator until firm (approximately 10 minutes in the freezer).

 Baking the Crackers